patrickrobrecht/extended-evaluation-for-statify/README.md

 This WordPress plugin evaluates the data collected with the privacy-friendly Statify Plugin (data tables and diagrams).
 The evaluation can be downloaded as csv and as diagram (image or PDF).

+Most of the functionality has been integrated into Statify.
+After the update to [Statify 2.x](https://github.com/pluginkollektiv/statify/releases) you'll find a new menu entry at _Dashboard_ > _Statify_ in the WordPress admin area.
+You can uninstall this plugin afterward.

+**This plugin will receive security updates until December 2026.**

 ## How to use this plugin

 The use of this WordPress Plugin requires the [Statify Plugin](https://de.wordpress.org/plugins/statify/) to be installed and activated.